magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 Venerable Empty Scripture – a monk who studies but doesn’t practise.’
 When he looked into his heart he saw that really he was no different from laypeople.
 Whatever they aspired to he also aspired to, whatever they enjoyed he also enjoyed.
-There was no real within him, no truly profound quality capable of firmly establishing him in the Noble Way and providing true peace.
+There was no real *‘samaṇa’* within him, no truly profound quality capable of firmly establishing him in the Noble Way and providing true peace.

 So he decided to practise.
 But there was nowhere for him to go to.
 All the teachers around were his own students, no-one would dare accept him.